cjj1977/gpt_arcane_paintbrush/characters/characters.md

 animals, even large ones such as wild boar and wolves.
 She fights to ensure that the wild places of the world remain unspoilt by urbanisation.
 She especially hates loggers who cut down forests uncaringly for profit.

+### Pali

+#### Stardust

+Stardust is a Palomino coloured Arabian mare with silver white mane and tail which are left loose.
+Stardust has a dark sooty nose and a diamond on her forehead.
+She is normally seen cantering around her paddock.